Uni-DPO: A Unified Paradigm for Dynamic Preference Optimization of LLMs

 \section{Training Details}

-In this section, we present comprehensive details related to model training, including the training setup (\cref{subsec:supp_training_setup}), the training datasets (\cref{subsec:supp_training_data}), and the training pseudocode (\cref{subsec:supp_training_pseudocode}).
-To further demonstrate the versatility of Omni-DPO, we also extend our experiments to the multimodal domain and provide full implementation specifics.
-By making these details available, we aim to enhance reproducibility and further validate the effectiveness of Omni-DPO.
+In this section, we present comprehensive details related to training, including the training setup (\cref{subsec:supp_training_setup}), the training datasets (\cref{subsec:supp_training_data}), the training pseudocode (\cref{subsec:supp_training_pseudocode}), the training complexity (\cref{subsec:supp_training_complexity}), and the training dynamics (\cref{subsec:supp_training_dynamics}).
+By making these details available, we aim to enhance reproducibility and further validate the effectiveness of Uni-DPO.